-If a child has been identified as having SEN, they will have an OPP.
+If a child has been identified as having SEND, they will have a personalised learning plan.
 This is a personalised document co-produced with the pupil, parent and class teacher to ascertain outcomes and how these outcomes are to be achieved.
 These will be monitored by the class teacher and by the SENCo and will be reviewed during parents evening, where progress towards the outcomes is discussed with the parent and pupil.
-All parties will have a copy of the OPP which will be an ongoing working document.
-An OPP should include:
+All parties will have a copy of the learning plan which will be an on-going working document.
+A learning plan should include: